messageformat/skeletons/docs/messageformat-number-skeleton.getformattersource.md

 ## Remarks

-The returned function will memoize an `Intl.NumberFormat` instance.
+The returned function will memoize an `Intl.NumberFormat` instance that makes use of features provided by the [Unified API Proposal](https://github.com/tc39/proposal-unified-intl-numberformat)<!-- -->.
 If the error callback is defined, it will be called separately for each encountered parsing error and unsupported feature.

 ## Example